-Ray “Otis” McEntire, an engineer at the chemical company, is credited for inventing polystyrene foam, aka Styrofoam, in 1947.
+Ray “Otis” McEntire, an engineer at Dow Chemical, is credited for inventing polystyrene foam, aka Styrofoam, in 1947.
 His invention was groundbreaking, so much so that it immediately replaced cork in food warehouses.
 The material was a much better insulator and significantly drove down the cost of storing food as a result.

 Sixteen years after it was invented, Styrofoam was also used to create portable ice chests.
 They were easy to carry and could keep ice cubes from melting for up to 24 hours on hot days.
 It was pretty much like taking a food warehouse with you on-the-go!

 In recent years, there has been a ban on Styrofoam coolers in many major cities such as New York and Washington DC.
 This ban is due to the harmful nature of polystyrene foam, which can’t be recycled and isn’t biodegradable.

 Still, it’s not all bad news!
 In 2017, three young inventors named Ashton Cofer, Luke Clay, and Julia Bray figured out a way to convert Styrofoam into filtered water for a science project at school.
 Their idea may be all it takes to safely use foam coolers in the future!

 Who Invented the Cooler?

 Richard C. Laramy from Joliet, Illinois is credited for inventing the portable cooler.
 He received a patent for the “Portable Ice Chest and the Like” in December 1953.
 While “the like” part of his patent is vague, his metal design was able to comfortably hold a lot more than foam ice chests.